claroline/Claroline/README.md

 ### 1. From source

-The raw installation procedure is comprised of several steps that need to be executed in order (fetching php sources, installing dev dependencies, building, creating the database, etc.).
+The raw installation procedure is composed of several steps that need to be executed in order (fetching php sources, installing dev dependencies, building, creating the database, etc.).
 Except for the configuration step, the whole process is managed through composer scripts listed in the [composer.json](composer.json)